What is Japanese encephalitis?

 What is the treatment for JE?

-What is the outcome of JE?
+What are the side effects of JE?

 How can JE be prevented?